-To express an opinion on the fairness, in all material respects, with which the financial statements present financial position, results of operations, and cash flows in conformity with generally accepted accounting principles or another comprehensive basis of accounting.
+To express an opinion on the fairness, in all material respects, with which the financial statements present financial position, results of operations, and cash flows in conformity with generally accepted accounting principles.

 AUDITOR RESPONSIBILITIES

 In every audit, the auditor has to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 Material misstatement includes